-Einstein will re-analyse your data and adjust the data model accordingly every 10 days so you can be sure your score is always accurate!
+Einstein will re-analyse your data and adjust the data model accordingly once a month so you can be sure your score is always accurate!

 In Classic, the score will be displayed as a field in the record detail of an opportunity: